-The Larkin University Library (LU) supports the needs of our academic community with a robust and well- appointed collection of print and electronic resources, subject-specific scholarly journals, and a library website with a 24/7 gateway to an extensive compendium of knowledge to promote professional and educational achievement.
-In addition to the print collection, the campus library is ADA compliant, maintains computers with software for scholarly writing and presentations; offers Wi-Fi access to the Internet for academic endeavors and scholarship; houses a printer; an electronic Smartboard; and provides a quiet study environment to cultivate learning and encourage accomplishment.
-Professional library personnel, accredited by the American Library Association and certified by the Medical Library Association as an Association of Health Information Professional (AHIP) provides students, faculty and staff with reference consultation and assistance, interlibrary loan services, and information literacy instruction for a successful and enriching educational experience.
+The Larkin University Library (LU) supports the needs of our academic community with a robust collection of electronic resources, subject-specific scholarly journals, and a library website with a 24/7 gateway to an extensive compendium of information to promote professional and educational achievement.
+In addition, the library houses a printer, an electronic Smartboard; and provides a quiet study environment to cultivate learning and encourage accomplishment.
+Professional library personnel provide students, faculty and staff with reference consultation and assistance, interlibrary loan services, and information literacy instruction for a successful and enriching educational experience.